-18.4 will go down in the books as the groan heard ’round the world.
-Handstand push-ups and handstand walks — two notoriously elusive movements — both make an appearance.
+20.3 is giving us 18.4 flashbacks, and they aren’t totally good ones!
+Handstand push-ups and handstand walks — two notoriously elusive movements — are both back.
 What if you’re one of those people who has the strength for a HSPU but can’t seem to get the technique down?
 There’s an argument for doing this workout Rx’d, especially because we’re going to break the movement down for you.
 Let’s start at the beginning.

 Pushing Up Against the Wall